JhumanJ/OpnForm/README.md

 composer install && npm install

 # Compile assets (see the scripts section in package.json)
-npm run dev # or prod, or watch
+npm run dev # or build
 ```

 Now, we can configure Laravel.
 We just need to prepare some vars in our `.env` file, just create it with `cp .env.example .env` then open it!